Popular Q&A: Curiosities

 Posted By Marty Hughes, DC

 The wear pattern you see on the soles of your shoes provides important clues about your gait and how your feet are interacting with the world.
-The specific wear pattern mentioned above (outside, or “lateral,” heel) is typical among pretty much all wearers of conventional footwear that incorporates heel elevation, rigid soles, and substantial...
+The specific wear pattern mentioned above (outside, or “lateral,” heel) is typical among pretty much all wearers of conventional footwear that incorporates heel elevation, rigid soles, and substantial cushioning, and excessive wear in this location is particularly apparent in running and walking shoes.
+The...
 Read more

 Why Do Some People Have a Longer Second Toe Than Big Toe?